1st Fallschirm-Panzer Division Hermann Göring: Expansion to division

 This expansion was interrupted by the sudden Allied landings in French North Africa in Operation Torch, with Nazi Germany invading the French Free Zone in November 1942.
 At the time, the bulk of the division was located in the area around Mont-de-Marsan, where it continued its training and working up.
-Those sub-units nearest to being fully formed were gradually moved down into Italy while the reminder stayed in southern France.
+Those sub-units nearest to being fully formed were gradually moved down into Italy while the remainder stayed in southern France.

 Afrikakorps

 From 10 November 1942, the paratroopers being transferred from FJ-Regt 5 were moved by train to Italy and by plane via Sicily to Tunisia, being assigned to support the 10th Panzer Division.
 Immediately after landing, the regiment was moved to defensive positions west and south-west of Tunis and occupied the important bridges over the Madjerda River.
 Around 20 November 1942, the regiment was engaged in heavy fighting against the tank-led attacks by the Americans coming from Algeria at Medjez El Bab.
 Those were beaten back until the superior enemy pressure forced the regiment to give up the position on 25 November.

 The bulk of the Hermann Göring Division, still not fully organized, was despatched piecemeal to Tunisia in February–March 1943 forming a combat group numbering 7,000-11,000 thousand men under command of Colonel Joseph Schmid; who was promoted to Generalmajor shortly after.
 This Kampfgruppe Schmid was committed into battle dispersed and attached to various Army units, and they quickly earned a reputation for aggression in the attack and reliability under fire.
 Under the title of Division Hermann Göring, the combat group was commended in official Wehrmacht communiqués in April 1943 for their "exemplary fighting spirit and intrepid valour".

 When Axis forces surrendered on 12 May 1943, almost all of the remainder of the Kampfgruppe was taken into captivity, including its most experienced veterans.
 Some 400 Hermann Göring soldiers were killed in action in Tunisia.